DanPeled/HMM-OS/README.md

-    [15] camera ASCII - opens a webpage of camera to ASCII [16] dice - gives a random number between a chosen min and max [17] cald <year> - return a calendar of a chosen year
+    [15] camera ASCII - opens a webpage of camera to ASCII [16] dice - gives a random number between a chosen min and max [17] cald <year> - return a calendar of a chosen year [18] event create - creates a event, now just a prototype.

 # Explanation of files